 I am a historian of twentieth century China with particular interests in the building of large technological systems, revolution, and war experiences and memories.
 In 2015, I received my PhD in History from the University of Chicago and then became an assistant professor in the department of National Security Affairs at the US Naval Postgraduate School.
-My first book project is titled Mao’s Last Stand: The Third Front and the Demilitarization of Chinese Socialism.
+My first book project is titled The Third Front: China’s Last against Empire.
 It examines how the Chinese Communist Party industrialized inland regions in order to protect socialist China from American and Soviet threats.
 My second book project, The Three Gorges Dam: Building a Hydraulic Engine for China, examines state-led efforts to transform China’s Three Gorges region into a hydraulic engine to power national development in the twentieth century.
 I am also in the process of developing a third project on changing conceptions of national security in modern China.
 My research has been supported by the Fulbright International Institute of Education, the Fulbright-Hays Commission, and the University of Chicago.

 This website is dedicated to photos, paintings, and videos of everyday life in China from roughly the 1930s to the 1980s.
 I have chosen this broader time-frame in order to encompass China’s transition both into and out of socialism.
 There are also some photos of Taiwan.
 I try to cover as many different aspects of life during this time period as possible.
 Where I can, I note the time and location.
 If you see any image that has an incorrect date or location, please just let me know.
 For more on the ideas behind the website, please read these interviews with the New York Times and the Los Angeles Review of Books.